 Shareholders Equity represents the total of all stockholders’ equity (deficit) after receivables from owners, officers, directors, and affiliates attributable to the parent.

 Accumulated Retained Earnings (Deficit) is equity representing the cumulative amount of the entity’s undistributed earnings or deficit.
 Accumulated Retained Earnings is reported only annually by some companies.

 Accumulated Other Comprehensive Income

-Accumulated Other Comprehensive Income, often abbreviated AOCI, is a component of Equity representing the accumulated change in equity from transactions and other events from non-owner sources, after-tax at period end.
+Accumulated Other Comprehensive Income, often abbreviated AOCI, is a component of equity representing the accumulated change in equity from transactions and other events from non-owner sources after-tax at period end.

 Current Assets is the portion of Assets expected to be converted into cash within one year.
-Current Assets is reported if a business operates a classified balance sheet that separates current and non-current assets.
+Existing Assets is reported if a business operates a classified balance sheet that separates current and non-current assets.

 Non-Current Assets is the portion of assets that are not expected to be converted into cash within one year.
 Non-Current Assets is reported for firms that operate a classified balance sheet that separates current and non-current assets.
 Non-Current Assets is calculated as the difference between Total Assets and Current Assets.